 This mascara rates as a 2/10 on the EWG Skin Deep website.
 Though most of the ingredients do not have much research to fully determine whether they are bad or good the worst offender seems to be Sodium Benzoate which does appear in the middle of the list.
 This mascara has 28 ingredients (if I counted correctly!)
 If you compare this to a traditional drugstore mascara from Rimmel or Covergirl, the Beauty Counter is doing pretty well in their ingredient list.

-In the following drop-down I have categorized the ingredients as green for good, orange for moderately-bad and red for bad.
-If they are not in colour it means there is limited research on the ingredient.
 I do want to note that on the ingredient list on the Beauty Counter website they add a note that anything with an asterisk is Organic.
 Not one of these ingredients has an asterisk.

 Click to See Entire Ingredient List

 That’s what we’re here to find out, right?
 You want to know if this $36.00 mascara is really worth the splurge!

 I’m going to break your heart right now and tell you to save your money… if you have any common sense. $36 for this mascara is a total rip off.
 I’m ashamed to say that I bought it.
 The first time that I used this mascara my eyes were so itchy – there must be an ingredient in here that just does not get along well with my skin.
 However, for review purposes I kept using it to see how it works. #beautybloggersacrifices

 The mascara wand feels cheap, it flexes when you apply the mascara.
 The brush is good and grabs all of the lashes really well to provide a clump-free application.
 However, the mascara brush grips so much to your lashes that it makes application very time consuming.
 You cannot run the brush through your lashes in a single swipe (or two.)